Generalized Fermat's principle and Snell's law for cone structures and applications: Fermat's principle

 for any Lorentz-Finsler metric $ L_1 $ compatible with $ \C^1 $. \end{rem}

 \begin{rem} A few relevant comments regarding Corollary~\ref{thm:reflection} are in order: \begin{itemize} \item We stress that $ \mathcal{N}^*_{P,\alpha} $ is a quite restrictive set, where the curves are forced to touch the interface.
-Critical points of the arrival time in this set will not be so, in general, in broader spaces such as the one containing all the $ \C^1 $-causal curves going from $ P $ to $ \alpha $ (see the discussion in \cite[\S~5.2]{MP23}). \item Even though the wording of the result is completely analogous to that of Theorem~\ref{thm:snell}, we can already anticipate that both phenomena---the refraction and the reflection---are not actually symmetric.
-Indeed, reflected trajectories cannot exist when $ \eta $ is $ \C^1 $-spacelike or even---more subtly---when $ \eta $ is $ \C^1 $-lightlike, whereas a priori there is no causality restriction on $ \eta $ for the existence of refracted trajectories.
+Critical points of the arrival time in this set will not be so, in general, in broader spaces such as the one containing all the $ \C^1 $-causal curves going from $ P $ to $ \alpha $ (see the discussion in \cite[\S~5.2]{MP23}). \item The condition $ \dot{\gamma}(a) \perp_{\C^1} P $ imposes the same restrictions on $ P $ as in Theorem~\ref{thm:snell}. \item Even though the wording of the result is completely analogous to that of Theorem~\ref{thm:snell}, we can already anticipate that both phenomena---the refraction and the reflection---are not actually symmetric.
+For instance, reflected trajectories cannot exist when $ \eta $ is $ \C^1 $-spacelike, whereas refracted trajectories can appear for any causal character of $ \eta $ with respect to $ \C^2 $.
 This different behaviour, depending on the causal character of $ \eta $, will be addressed in detail next in \S~\ref{sec:existence} (compare Theorem~\ref{thm:existence_refraction} and Corollary~\ref{thm:existence_reflection} below). \end{itemize} \end{rem}